svonhauske/Interaction-Design-in-The-Wild/README.md

 * Land Species:
   - Female frogs have more difficulty locating the male's signal.
   - Reduces in the size of an area in which predators can hear their prey, and the ability of animals to avoid predators.
-  - High intensity sound induces fear, sometimes forcing species to abandon their habitat.
+  - High-intensity sound induces fear, sometimes forcing species to abandon their habitat.
   - It can alter their established behaviours like vigilance, foraging, resting and their social interactions.

 * Marine Species: